 4. Cut the math and jargon (when introducing people to the topic)

 A large proportion of college-educated Americans can’t remember high school math concepts.
 I’m not criticizing them.
-They have jobs to get on with where they haven’t needed their high school math for years or decades.
+They have jobs where they haven’t needed their high school math for years or decades.
 In reality, throwing up formulas, even extremely useful ones like Bayes Theorem, is a surefire way to alienate many learners.

 Similarly, there’s very little jargon required to learn some of the most valuable critical thinking skills.
 Notice how little I used in this article.
 A nasty example of unnecessary jargon is the double negatives describing “hypothesis testing.”
 I get the need to invent jargon for specialized concepts.
 The term “hypothesis testing” is within reason.
 But terminology like “we fail to reject the null hypothesis” is an abuse of language that should be banished.